utwente-fmt/OptTime-TACAS19/README.md

-# Optimal-Time Synthesis for Parametric Timed Automata
+# Minimal-Time Synthesis for Parametric Timed Automata

 This repository hosts the results for the paper.